Gonna be a great addition to my yard. Thank you

 Viburnum Dentatum Shrub is beautiful and is also known as the Arrowood Viburnum.
 It can even grow vast, making sure to give it plenty of room to spread when planting.
 The shrub is versatile and can build in a variety of soil conditions with ease.
 The shrub will produce tiny blue fruits during the fall months of the year and is a beautiful addition to your garden.
 Also known as Southern Arrowwood for its use in the making of arrow shafts by Native Americans, it is considered one of the most versatile deciduous shrubs to have.
 It is easy to grow due to its high levels of adaptability to different ranges of moisture, pH, and soil.

 Additionally, easily transplanted.
 One of the primary uses is privacy by creating barriers and screening.
 It can also be used to develop landscape transitions, visual balance, and proportions when in mass.

 Arrowwood Viburnum Shrub Provides Ornamental Interesting Berry Producer

-Furthermore, being a durable plant alternative to difficult planting sites. also provides two main seasonal attractions.
-During spring, it offers beautiful small white flowers, while keeping its foliage dense with a dark green color.
+Furthermore, being a durable plant alternative to complex planting sites.
+It also provides two main seasonal attractions.
+It offers beautiful small white flowers during spring while keeping its foliage dense with a dark green color.
 Flowers present themselves in flat clusters, have a high fragrance, and may sometimes continue to be present at the beginning of June.
 Once fall arrives, the dense foliage begins changing colors from shades of yellow to red and red-purple.
-During autumn, the shrub provides berries varying in shades of blue to black.
-Providing ornamental interest, opportunity to propagate by seeds, while being eatable for birds.
+During autumn, the shrub provides berries varying in shades of blue to black and providing ornamental interest, opportunity to propagate by seeds while being eatable for birds.